GIS4DEV/MiMiGIS/README.md

 Origin | Origin feature from which to calculate direction and distance. | Vector | 'ORIGIN' Prefix | The algorithm creates two new fields, one with suffix 'Dist' for Distance and one with suffix 'Dir' for Direction.
 Enter a prefix to use for the field names, such that you will not create duplicate fields in your output. | String | 'PREFIX'
 Dir/Dist Output | New layer with direction and distance fields. | Feature Sink | 'OUTPUT'

+## Maki/NPS Icons:
+MiMiGIS.zip contains folders with the Maki and NPS icons.
+The plugin automatically adds the paths to these directories to the list of SVG paths in your QGIS preferences.
+For reference, the Maki icons are located at MiMiGIS/SVG/maki_icons, and the NPS icons at MiMiGIS/SVG/NPS_icons.